christow/Lab_4/README.md

 ## Task 2
 For the set of files in my_step_2 please create a Makefile which will do the compiliation process for you.
 A link to example Makefile could be found in the howto.txt file in step_2 folder.
 ## Task 3
 Please copy set of files from step_2 to my_step_3 and create a CMakeFile.txt which will perform the whole compilation process for you.
-A link to example CMakeLists.txt could be found in the howto.txt file in step_3 folder.
+A link to example CMakeLists.txt could be found in the howto.txt file in step_3 folder (read STEP 1 and STEP 2)
 ## Task 4
-Plese copy set of files from step_2 to my_step_4 and structer them, so the .cpp files are in /src folder and .h files are in /include folder.
+Plese copy set of files from step_3 to my_step_4 and structer them, so the .cpp files are in /src folder and .h files are in /include folder.
 After doing that please create CMakeLists.txt to compile the project.
 Please remember about include directories directive.
 When compling the project please create a /build folder where all build data will be stored.
 This will make your project nice and clean.

 Comment: one can find the solution of their tasks in relevan folders downloaded from the repository.
 So please after each task please comapre the content of the folder `my_step_number` with `step_number`.